makersacademy/CV/README.md

 <h4 align=center>Full Stack Makers Academy Graduate</h4>

 Full stack recent Makers Academy graduate with a strong aptitude for picking up new technologies.
 My background in engineering has equipped me with a high level of technical knowledge, a natural problem solving skillset and an eagerness to learn.
-I am particularly passionate about Cryptocurrencies and other exciting emerging technology and am looking to start a career in the burgeoning London tech scene with opportunities to expand my knowledge as a Developer.
+I am particularly passionate about Cryptocurrencies and other exciting emerging technology and am looking to start a career in the burgeoning London tech scene with immediate opportunities to expand my knowledge as a Developer.

 -----------------